 Eiffel Tower — This 1,063-foot (324-meter) giant is the real star of a trip to Paris.
 It symbolizes the city and, somehow, holds magic in its iron lattice — just ask the millions of people who have fallen in love with it.
 Originally built for an 1889 universal exposition, it was supposed to be dismantled after just 20 years, but the city saved the tower to use its antenna for radio communications.
 Whether you choose to ascend to its highest platform and admire the city from above, wander around its base, take a photo from the Trocadéro Gardens, or watch the structure sparkle in the evening, you’ll love your time at the Eiffel Tower.

 Arc de Triomphe — Built to honor France’s soldiers and commemorate its military triumphs, the Arc de Triomphe stands at the confluence of 12 Parisian streets, including the legendary Champs-Élysées.
 If you take the stairs to the top, you’ll have an excellent panoramic view of the city.
-And on your way down, you can pay your respects at the Tomb of the Unknown Soldier beneath the arch.
+On your way back down, you’ll want to stop and pay your respects at the Tomb of the Unknown Soldier beneath the arch.

 Notre-Dame — Following the French Revolution, Notre-Dame was in a sorry state.
-But Victor Hugo (who wrote “The Hunchback of Notre-Dame”) successfully revived public interest in the cathedral, and his work led to major restorations.
+But Victor Hugo’s latest novel, “The Hunchback of Notre-Dame,” successfully revived public interest in the cathedral, and its popularity consequently led to major restorations.
 Today, the 850-year-old Gothic masterpiece is one of Paris’s focal points.
-If you go, take time to appreciate the stained-glass windows, and then head back outside to explore the surrounding area.
+If you go, take time to appreciate the stained-glass windows, then head back outside to explore the surrounding area.
 You’ll want to peruse the goods that merchants (called bouquinistes) sell from nearby green kiosks before stepping inside the popular Shakespeare and Company bookstore.

-Sacré-Coeur — This domed cathedral was built as a sign of humility following France’s defeat in the Franco-Prussian War, but the Sacré-Coeur is best known for its striking white exterior.
-The most notable interior feature is the massive mosaic, and the cathedral provides respite from the summer heat.
-Remember to admire the view from the church as well, and spend an hour or two roaming Montmartre while you’re at it.
+Sacré-Coeur — This domed cathedral was built as a sign of humility following France’s defeat in the Franco-Prussian War, but the Sacré-Coeur is best known for its striking white exterior and massive interior mosaic.
+Remember to admire the view in front of the church, too, and spend an hour or two roaming Montmartre while you’re at it.

 Choose one or two